 We do know that some studies have shown that proteins do remain in mattresses made of natural rubber latex.
 There is one story that floats on the internet of a woman named Molly who had a terrible reaction to a latex mattress.
 It seems to have lived on a page called latexallergyresources.com which no longer exists.
 Other than that, we only have speculation.

-Mainstream doctors are worried about people with severe latex allergies have anaphylaxis to their mattress.
+Mainstream doctors are worried about people with severe latex allergies having anaphylaxis to their mattress.
 There is no evidence this might happen.
 They are also concerned about children sleeping on latex, being over exposed, and developing allergies.
 But this study seemed to suggest this wasn’t happening.